18 Days East Africa Safari

 Day 3: Game drive (Northern game tracks) & launch cruise (Victoria Nile River)

 A game drive along the Northern game tracks of Murchison Falls begins early to allow you to catch up with early risers.
-Using a comfortable 4×4 tourist car with a pop-up roof, excellent wildlife views will be guaranteed including giraffes, leopards, lions, cape buffaloes, elephants, antelopes like waterbucks, oribis, bushbucks, hartebeests, Uganda kobs, and birds.
+Using a comfortable 4×4 tourist car with a pop-up roof, excellent wildlife views will be guaranteed, including giraffes, leopards, lions, cape buffaloes, elephants, antelopes like waterbucks, oribis, bushbucks, hartebeests, Uganda kobs, and birds.

 Day 4: A tour to see chimps in Kibale National Park